hthomp15/mantle-testnet-faucet/backend/README.md

 ## Event Monitoring

 The backend monitors the following contract events:
-- TokensRequested
-- TokensClaimed
+- TokensClaimed (for tracking user claims)
-- LowBalance
+- LowBalance (alerting when the balance is low)
+- FaucetPaused (alerting when the faucet is paused)
+- FaucetUnpaused (alerting when the faucet is unpaused)
+- TokensReceived (for funding the faucet)

 Events are logged to:
 - `/logs/combined.log` - All logs